tbaschak/genieacs/docs/api-reference.rst

   curl -i 'http://localhost:7557/devices/?query=%7B%22InternetGatewayDevice.WANDevice.1.WANConnectionDevice.1.WANIPConnection.1.MACAddress%22%3A%2220:2B:C1:E0:06:65%22%7D'

-- Search for devices which have not sent an inform in the last 7 days.
+- Search for devices that have not initiated an inform in the last 7 days.

 .. code:: javascript